MoralisWeb3/docs/docs/01-web3-data-api/getting-started/quickstart-net-app.md

 :::caution Deprecated

-This quickstart guide is currently deprecated.
+This quickstart guide is deprecated.

 :::